k-Rohit/AIML_Case-Study/README.md

 ### Why Time Series Analytics and Regression?

-1. **Sequential Nature of Data**: Each row represented sourcing of a product over different months, making it suitable for time series analysis and applying the time series techniques.
+1. **Sequential Nature of Data**: Each row represented the sourcing cost of a product over different months, making it suitable for time series analysis and applying the time series techniques.

 2. **Temporal Patterns and Trends**: Leveraged the temporal order of data which helped to capture underlying patterns and trends influencing the sourcing costs.